 The physical demands and work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Employees are required to take the Ishihara's Color Blindness test as a condition of employment.
 Note that: Failing the Ishihara Test for Color Blindness does not preclude employment.
 The Company will consider whether reasonable accommodations can be made.

 Day to day work includes desk and personal computer work and interaction with patients, facility staff and physicians.
 The position requires travel between assigned facilities and various locations within the community.
 Travel to regional, Business Unit and Corporate meetings may be required.

 The position provides direct patient care that regularly involves heavy lifting and moving of patients, and assisting with ambulation.
 Equipment aids and/or coworkers may provide assistance.
 This position requires frequent, prolonged periods of standing and the employee must be able to bend over.
-The employee may occasionally be required to push and/or pull equipment, exerting up to 15 pounds of force.
-The employee may be required to lift and to lower solutions on a frequent basis of up to 30 lbs., and on an occasional lift basis up to 40 lbs., as high as 5 feet.
-There is a two-person assist program and "material assist” devices for the heavier items.
+The employee may occasionally be required to move, with assistance, machines and equipment of up to 200 lbs., and may lift chemical and water solutions of up to 30 lbs. up as high as 5 feet.
+There is a two-person assist program and "material assist" devices for the heavier items.

-Center for Medicaid/Medicare Services (CMS)-approved state and/or national certification or High School diploma or G.E.D. and must meet certification requirements within the required state or CMS timeline.
+Must meet Center for Medicaid/Medicare Services (CMS)-approved state and/or national certification requirements within the required state or CMS timeline.

 All appropriate state licensure, education and training (if any) required.

-Previous patient care experience in a hospital setting or related facility preferred.
+At least two years previous patient care experience in a hospital setting or a related facility preferred.